backstage/backstage/v2-microsite/blog/2020-09-30-plugin-marketplace.md

 Like this vision?
 So do we!
 But we can’t do it alone.
 We’ll need your help.
 For this vision to come true, we need to foster a community where many companies and individual developers build and contribute their plugins.
 Having been [accepted into the CNCF Sandbox](https://backstage.io/blog/2020/09/23/backstage-cncf-sandbox) provides us with the groundwork and guidance to broaden the community even faster.

 This grand vision is actually not that far off.
 Already today there is a growing ecosystem of Backstage plugins.
-To highlight all the amazing work that has been done by the community, and make it easier for Backstage adopters to see what plugins are available, we now have a Plugin Marketplace: [https://backstage.io/plugins](https://backstage.io/plugins)
+To highlight all the amazing work that has been done by the community, and make it easier for Backstage adopters to see what plugins are available, we now have a Plugin Marketplace: https:

 ![marketplace](assets/marketplace.png)